 The Academic Honor Code

-To foster individual responsibility, Guilford subscribes to the principles of an honor system and encourages a mature understanding and acceptance of the code.
+To foster individual responsibility, Guilford College subscribes to the principles of an honor system and encourages a mature understanding and acceptance of the code.

-Student Responsibility to the Honor System
+Student Responsibility to the Honor Code

 In addition to adherence to the honor code, students are expected to confront other students who have apparently violated the code and to report such violations.
-A failure to confront or report such violation may be considered a violation of the honor code.
+A failure to confront or report such violation may be considered a violation of honor code.

 Violation of the Academic Honor Code

-Guilford defines plagiarism broadly as presenting the interpretations, wording, images or original conceptions of others as one's own without appropriate acknowledgement.
+Guilford defines plagiarism broadly as presenting the interpretations, wording, images, or original conceptions of others as one's own without appropriate acknowledgement.
 Individual faculty members determine what constitutes "appropriate acknowledgement" within the context of their courses, either by specifically stating requirements or by acknowledging the standard practice within a given discipline.
-The charge of plagiarism applies to any and all academic work whether done inside or outside the classroom and whether submitted as a rough draft or a final product.
+The charge of plagiarism applies to any and all academic work whether done inside or outside of the classroom and whether submitted as a rough draft or a final product.

 Students may not combine efforts on any and all academic work, done inside or outside the classroom, submitted to an instructor as a rough draft or a final product, unless specifically permitted by the instructor.
 Although instructors should clearly define the limits of collaboration allowed, the absence of any instructions indicates that collaboration is not permitted.
 When uncertain, the student should seek clarification from the instructor.

-In cases of unauthorized collaboration, any student giving aid is as responsible as the recipient, unless the former is unaware that she/he has provided aid.
+In cases of unauthorized collaboration, any student giving aid is as responsible as the recipient, unless the former is unaware that they have provided aid.
 A student who seeks unauthorized aid is responsible for participating in unauthorized collaboration whether the aid was given or received.
 The charge of unauthorized collaboration applies to any and all academic work whether done inside or outside of the classroom and whether submitted as a rough draft or a final product.

 Unauthorized Use of Materials